africavoid/nless/README.md

 # nless
-NLess is less clone, mainly just a test.
+NLess is a less clone, mainly just a test.